1ylwang/HeZhang1994.github.io/README.md

 # aaa is your user name on GitHub
 ```

-2. Create __aaa.github.io__ (public) repository on GitHub, where __aaa__ is also your user name！You can use webpage templates provided by GitHub now (see [here](https://blog.csdn.net/renfufei/article/details/37725057)), or continue the following steps and use other templates later.
+2. Create __aaa.github.io__ (public) repository on GitHub, where __aaa__ is your GitHub user name！Use webpage templates provided by GitHub now (see [here](https://blog.csdn.net/renfufei/article/details/37725057)), or continue the following steps and use other templates later.

-3. Clone __aaa.github.io__ repository to your local computer by executing command on Terminal:
+3. Clone __aaa.github.io__ repository to local computer by executing command on Terminal:
 ```bash
 $ git clone https://github.com/aaa/aaa.github.io
 ```

-4. Add contents to your website by executing commands on Terminal (this will create the root page __index.html__):
+4. Add contents to the website by executing commands on Terminal (this will create the root webpage __index.html__):
 ```bash
 $ cd aaa.github.io
 ~$ echo "Hello World" > index.html